LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 .. note:: Different programming languages often have different variable-naming conventions.
 For example, in Python the convention is to use all lowercase letters and separate words with underscores, as in ``area_of_circle``.

-We will use the lower came case convention throughout this course, and strongly encourage you to do so as well.
+We will use the lower camel case convention throughout this course, and strongly encourage you to do so as well.

 Keywords
 --------